New ideas about multiplication of tensorial distributions: New approach

 \subsubsection{Tensor fields on $M$}

-We understand by the tensor field on $M$ an object which is: \begin{itemize} \item defined relatively to the 1-differentiable subatlas of $A$ everywhere except of a set having L-measure 0 (this set is a function of the given 1-differentiable subatlas), \item in every chart from $A$ it is given by functions continuous to a maximally possible degree, \item it transforms $\forall\Omega_{Ch}$ between charts $Ch_{1}(\Omega_{Ch}), ~Ch_{2}(\Omega_{Ch})\in A$ in the old prescribed tensorial way
+We understand the tensor field on $M$ to be an object which is: \begin{itemize} \item Defined relative to the 1-differentiable subatlas of $\mathcal{A}$ everywhere except for a set having Lebesgue measure 0 (this set is a function of the given 1-differentiable subatlas). \item In every chart from $\mathcal{A}$ it is given by functions continuous to a maximal possible degree. \item It transforms $\forall\Omega_{Ch}$ between charts $Ch_{1}(\Omega_{Ch}), ~Ch_{2}(\Omega_{Ch})\in\mathcal{A}$ in the tensorial way